 The evaluation dataset was generated in a manner similar to previous simulations.
 We generated 100 distinct evaluation trials for each digit (so 1,000 in total).
-On each trial, the network was presented with a target digit word alongside an array of digits from 0-9, each of which were randomly sampled from the original MNIST test set.
-Similar to the Experiment 6, the network is tested on its ability to generalize to novel exemplars-as all the test images are new to the network-providing a stronger test of the network's generalization capabilities when trained from scratch.
+On each trial, the network was presented with a target digit word alongside an array of digits from 0 to 9, each of which was randomly sampled from the original MNIST test set.
+Similar to Experiment 6, the network is tested on its ability to generalize to novel exemplars-as all the test images are new to the network-providing a stronger test of the network's generalization capabilities when trained from scratch.

-Network.
-The results in this simulation rely on a variant of the Scene-Caption Network used throughout this work, but with three notable changes.10 First, rather than using a pre-trained VGG-16 convolutional neural network as our image encoder, a separate convolutional neural network was constructed and randomly initialized.
-This CNN consisted of two convolutional layers (with 32 and 64 feature maps) with ReLU non-linearities in between, and then followed by a single 2x2 max pooling layer.
-This was followed by a layer of dropout, and a single fully-connected layer, resulting in an image embedding of size 128.
-For the word encoder, the digit labels were embedded using a single embedding layer as before, but mapping the digit labels to word embeddings of size 128 to match the image embeddings.
+Network: The results in this simulation rely on a variant of the scene-caption network used throughout this work, but with three notable changes.
+First, rather than using a pre-trained VGG-16 CNN as our image encoder, a separate CNN was constructed and randomly initialized.
+This CNN consisted of two convolutional layers (with 32 and 64 feature maps) with ReLU non-linearities in between, and then followed by a single $2 \times 2$ max pooling layer.
+This was followed by a layer of dropout, and a single fully connected layer, resulting in an image embedding of size 128.
+For the word encoder, the digit labels were embedded using a single embedding layer as before, but mapping the digit labels to word embeddings of size 128 to match the dimensionality of the image embeddings.

-As trial-by-trial performance was not of interest in this simulation, the network was trained instead using mini-batches (of size 256), as is standard practice.
-Due to this change, mismatching examples for the contrastive loss were sampled from other scene-caption pairs within the same batch, as is common in other papers (Harwath et al., 2018), which replaces the role of the memory mechanism as used in previous simulations.
-Finally, all of the networks were trained for 10 epochs using the Adam optimizer with a learning rate of 1e-4.
+As the trial-by-trial performance was not of interest in this simulation, the network was trained instead using minibatches (of size 256), as is standard practice.
+Due to this change, mismatching examples for the contrastive loss were sampled from other scene-caption pairs within the same batch, as is common in other papers employing a contrastive loss function